 The skate, known in Korea as hongeo (홍어), is a flat, kite-shaped fish with a fleshy pink complexion.
 From some angles, it looks like a sea creature with heat rash.
-The flavor of both raw hongeo and hongeo boiled in soup is as singular as its appearance.
-Like shark meat but more so, hongeo reeks of ammonia.
+The flavor of it both raw and boiled in soup is as singular as its appearance.
+Like shark meat but more so, it reeks of ammonia.
 This extreme sensation proves alarming at first, but with experience the fish becomes tasty in a strange way.

 To sample the pure article, consider ordering raw hongeo (홍어회), which comes with raw garlic and green chili pepper.
 While the bone cartilage is crunchy, the flesh is remarkably tender, with a sting of ammonia that numbs the mouth and clears the sinuses.